 One-on-one meetings with industry-leading fiction and nonfiction agents.

-Tuesday, May 15 2018 at 7 PM EST. Finding an agent takes time and knowhow.
+Finding an agent takes time and knowhow.
 Pitch Central offers an immediate, face-to-face meeting with a prospective agent seeking new clients.
 Cut through response times and competition to leave a memorable impression; make inroads to achieving your career goals as a writer.
 Perhaps meet the perfect agent for you or narrow your search by receiving caring guidance to hone your pitch.

 Applicants will have the opportunity to select from two meeting levels that allow writers in different stages of their manuscript to receive immediate feedback: